Step-By-Step Guide to Canning Jams and Jellies

 jars of plum jam ready for the lids.

 First and foremost, know that you should not deviate from a safe canning recipe.
-Adding or subtracting ingredients can alter the pH of the finished product.
+Adding or subtracting ingredients when making a jelly or jam recipe can alter the pH of the finished product.
 Follow the recipe as written.

 Does jam need to be canned?
 Not necessarily.
 It needs to be canned in order to be shelf stable.
-Other options include making small batch refrigerator jam (like this fig jam) which you’ll use up quickly or freezing.
+Other options include making small batch refrigerator jam (like this fig jam) which you’ll use up quickly or making a freezer jam.
 To keep fruit spreads in the pantry, though?
 Yes, can it!

 strawberry can in canning jars